 At TTD, we strive to create a productive, stimulating workplace that is open to new ideas.
 As an organization, we’re always evolving, informed by victims’ and survivors’ needs and changes in our community and the larger world.
 Employees who enjoy successful careers at TTD are those who enjoy challenges and thrive in a flexible culture.

-Open Position: Domestic Violence Advocate
+Open Position: Lakes Region Community Advocate

 Prior experience and training are an advantage, though TTD values life experiences and provides comprehensive training for all new employees to fully perform advocacy functions.